 Eric Blow, Golden jubilee book of the Auckland University College, 1883-1933 : A book to commemorate the fiftieth anniversary of the founding of the Auckland University College, Auckland, 1933.
 It includes an expanded Roll of Honour and reminiscences and anecdotes about the College.

 Access: Online or numerous library copies, including Special Collections New Zealand Glass Case 378.95 B65.

 MSS & Archives

-Special Collections holds several archival collections that relate to the University of Auckland.
-These collections can be viewed in the Special Collections reading room after the standard reader registration procedures have been completed.
+Special Collections holds several archival collections relating to the history of the University of Auckland.
+We recommend searching for archival material through the Manuscripts and Archives catalogue.
+Items can be viewed in the Special Collections Reading Room after the standard reader registration and ordering processes have been completed.
 The most useful collections for the wartime period are:

 Auckland University Student’s Association records, MSS & Archives E-9: Contains Students’ Association minute books.

 Auckland University Students' Association further records, MSS & Archives 2014/2: Contains annual reports of the Students' Association.